Seeking Survivors: On Writing About the Indiana State Fair Stage Collapse

 I used to think I was immune to the pain of the people I interviewed.
-Until I wrote about the stage collapse at the Indiana State Fair.
+Until I covered a tragedy at one of the most beloved of Hoosier traditions.

-They told me it wasn’t the carnage that bothered them.
 One was a physician at Wishard Hospital, the other a nurse.
 They had seen plenty of carnage, and the job demanded that they stay calm when they did.
-So it wasn’t the injuries of the people pouring into the emergency department after the stage collapsed at the Indiana State Fair.
+So it wasn’t the injuries of the people pouring into the emergency department after the Indiana State Fair stage collapse.
 It was the flood of desperate phone calls, loved ones separated from companions during the catastrophe and now trying frantically to find them.
 The woman who, during brief bouts of consciousness, asked over and over where her 10-year-old daughter was.

 I could identify with the perspective doctors and nurses have on tragedy.
 Their work, like mine, begins in the aftermath.
 We journalists tend to regard pain with something of a clinical outlook.
 We search coldly for the causes of drama and suffering, not because journalists are sadists or sociopaths, but because we know that, so often, good writing is the moaning you hear when wounds are poked and prodded.
 We turn an especially bright light on the worst of the trauma and examine it, because the worst of it, we think, will have the most profound effect on readers.
 We want to push the right buttons.
 We want to enlighten.
 We want to make readers cry.
 But we often think the stories aren’t going to get to us.
 At least, that’s what I thought.